easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 # How does the COVID-19 mRNA vaccine work?

-The illustration below aims to show, in a colorful, fun and simple way, what does the mRNA vaccine do once injected in our body, and what happens when a human cell encounters the virus with and without the vaccination.
+The illustration below aims to show, in a colorful, fun and simple way, what does the mRNA vaccine do once injected in our body, and what happens when a human cell encounters the virus with and without vaccination.

 [![How does the mRNA vaccine work - english cartoon version](images/cartoon_vaccine_EN.svg)](images/cartoon_vaccine_EN.svg) Credits for this illustration: Eleonora Nigro ([@enigrox](https://twitter.com/enigrox))